 You can't autogenerate captions if you have already uploaded a caption file.

 You can't upload a caption file if you have selected the Autogenerate a caption file option.

-Automatic captions take time to generate.
-It typically takes 1-2x the video's duration, so for example, for a one hour video, expect to wait roughly two hours to finish processing.
+Automatic captions take time to create.
+It typically takes 1-2x the video's duration, so for example, for a one hour video, expect to wait approximately two hours to finish processing.

 Enable autogenerated captions for your video

 Upload a video for which you want to enable autogenerated captions.
 If the video is already uploaded, go to the Edit video page.

 In the Details section, select a supported language.

 On the Options tab, set Autogenerate captions to On.